 1. Cultural adjustments not familiar at home

 The call to prayer five times a day can mean that non-Muslims may have to wait a bit to continue their business until Muslims return from prayer.
-Also, during the holy month of Ramadan work slows to a crawl and most restaurants will be closed during the day or serve a limited menu.
+Also, during the holy month of Ramadan work slows to a crawl, and most restaurants will be closed during the day or serve a limited menu.
 No alcohol will be served until the fast is broken at sunset.

-2. Apartment rents may need to be paid annually and up front
+2. Apartment rents may need to be paid annually and upfront

-While this arrangements leave a resident not to worry about paying the rent for the next 12 months, and some employers make advance payments deductible to an employee’s monthly salary, it could also mean lack of attention from owners or agents to handle cases such as maintenance issues and an absentee owner’s failure to pay residential obligations mean restrictions of using certain facilities in the housing estate.
+While these arrangements leave a resident not to worry about paying the rent for the next 12 months, and some employers make advance payments deductible to an employee’s monthly salary, it could also mean a lack of attention from owners or agents to handle cases such as maintenance issues and an absentee owner’s failure to pay residential obligations mean restrictions of using certain facilities in the housing estate.

 3. Emiratization means not all expats get jobs their skills fit

 The nationalization of certain jobs — providing Emiratis more employment opportunities in the private sector — has gained traction over the past years.
 It has not only restricted employment of non-Emiratis but also makes it not usual for a qualified foreign professional to work under a less qualified Emirati boss.

 4. It takes a long time to get things done